atomicdata-dev/atomic-data-docs/src/interoperability/sql.md

 In SQL, the one creating the query basically defines the shape of a table that is requested, and the database returns that shape.
 Atomic Data does not offer such functionality.
 So if you need to create custom tables at runtime, you might be better off using SQL, or move your Atomic Data to a query system.

+## Convert an SQL database to Atomic Data

+If you want to make your existing SQL project serve Atomic Data, you can keep your existing SQL database, see [the upgrade guide](upgrade.md).
+It basically boils down to mapping the rows (properties) in your SQL tables to Atomic Data [Properties](https://atomicdata.dev/classes/Property).

+When you want to _import arbitrary Atomic Data_, though, it might be easier to use `atomic-server`.
+If you want to store arbitrary Atomic Data in a SQL database, you might be best off by creating a `Resources` table with a `subject` and a `propertyValues` column, or create both a `properties` table and a `resources` one.

+## Limitations of Atomic Data

+- SQL is far more common, many people will know how to use it.
+- SQL databases are battle-tested and has been powering countless of products for tens of years, whereas Atomic Server is at this moment in beta.
+- SQL databases have a more powerful and expressive query language, where you can define tables in your query and combine resources.

 ## FAQ